In my humble opinion, the best UK dividend stocks pay an ever-increasing dividend. This means, in good times and in bad times.

 Having said that, this is where the FTSE 100 becomes an international index.
-Did you know that CRH Plc is actually an Irish company that is headquartered in Dublin?
+As an example, did you know that CRH Plc is an Irish company that is headquartered in Dublin?
 It got founded in 1970 after a merger between Cement Limited (founded in 1930) and Roadstone Limited (founded in 1949).

-Since then it has established itself as a true dividend stock and it has been paying a growing dividend since at least 1990.
+Since then it has established itself as a true UK dividend aristocrat and it has been paying a growing dividend since at least 1990.
 Unfortunately, I couldn’t find any data further down in history, but I’ll bet you there is even more.

 However, their dividend growth was not always that strong.
 As an example, it was flat for 7 consecutive years from 2009 to 2015.
 As you can imagine, the bust of the housing bubble and the great financial recession had a strong impact on the company.

 But these are also the times when you can witness true commitment from a management team.
 The easy way was to cut the dividend, but they decided to continue to provide dividends to their shareholders.